envomp/2020-automated-testing/README.md

 ## Introduction

-This is a practice exercise for learning TDD by practicing TDD using [code kata](http://vinaikopp.com/2016/02/09/about_code_katas/).
+This is a **graded practice exercise** for learning TDD by practicing TDD using [code kata](http://vinaikopp.com/2016/02/09/about_code_katas/).
 The idea behind TDD with code kata is simple: we are going to work on a single functionality but we will increase the complexity bit by bit while adding new tests in a TDD manner.

 ### Main points about this exercise
 - **Deadline:** 2020-09-27 23:59